Mouse over the photos below to learn more. Click on any of the photos for additional details.

 Eleven weeks provides time to unpack both the foundations and more subtle aspects of the practice.
 We will explore safe alignment and anatomy as applied to asana, historical foundations, psychological aspects of the practice, finding and developing voice, and how to hold safe space for yourself and others.

 With contributions from a diversity of well-seasoned teachers, we offer many methods and perspectives on how to deepen your understanding of Self and develop as a teacher.

 We begin the 11-weekend journey online on October 2, 2020 and will meet virtually on Tuesdays, Thursdays, Saturdays, and Sundays through mid-December.

 If you are ready to take the next step, complete our application.

-For more information, or to get on our early interest list, please email Luca@yogasoup.com.
+For more information, to inquire about our scholarships, or to get on our interest list, please email Luca@yogasoup.com.